maurits150/simploo/README.md

 * Single inheritance from other interfaces.
 * The following conditions have to match up between a class and an interface in order to succeed implementation: (for each member)
     * member name
-    * member value type (number, string, boolean, function etc)
+    * member value type (primitives: number, string, boolean, function, etc)
         * when the member value type is a function: checks if the function arguments match up
     * member access modifier
     * member static modifier